opendistro-for-elasticsearch/k-NN/PerformanceTuning.md

 * Call refresh

- Might not needed but to ensure the buffer is cleared and all segments are up.
+ Calling refresh ensure the buffer is cleared and all segments are created so that documents are available for search.
  ```
   POST /twitter/_refresh
 ```
 * Add replicas (replica shards)

+ This will make replica shards come up with the already serialized graphs created on the primary shards during indexing.
+This way we avoid duplicate graph construction.

 * We can now enable replicas to copy the serialized graphs